 The Importance of Probiotics for Histamine Intolerance

-In fact, in my previous post about what causes histamine intolerance, I explain how gut bacteria can not only be a contributor to your histamine symptoms, but can actually be an underlying cause of histamine intolerance itself.
+In fact, in my previous post about what causes histamine intolerance, I explain how gut bacteria can not only be a contributor to your histamine symptoms but can actually be the main underlying cause of histamine intolerance itself.
 With the multitude of systems impacted by histamine intolerance and the multi-symptomatic nature of this disorder, there will always be some level of bacterial involvement.

 How Bacteria Influence Histamine Intolerance

 Bacteria are involved both in the production and degradation of histamine.

 When we consume foods containing the semi-essential amino acid, histidine, certain types of bacteria within the gut can convert this amino acid into histamine.
 This conversion increases internal histamine levels - even if the food itself was not considered a histamine-rich food.

 In most cases, the conversion of histidine to histamine is non-problematic and even beneficial.